 Anytime of the year is a great time to go as this national park doesn’t get super crowded.
 Plus it is very big so even if there are a lot of cars in the parking lot, it won’t seem like that in the park as everyone is spread out.

 If you visit May, June, September, October and end of November after Thanksgiving to mid-December, the park is extremely empty because those are the least busiest tourism months of the year.
-These months coincide with rainy season and it can get quite rainy in May, June, September – November.
-Usually it’ll be cloudy and dry in the morning and then start raining in the afternoons.
-September – November, it can rain even during the day or mornings.
+These months coincide with rainy season and it can get quite rainy so bring a rainjacket or umbrella.
+Usually it’ll be cloudy and dry in the morning and then have on and off rains from noon until night.
+The rainiest month is October.

 Best weather: Dry season.
 Generally end of December to end of April and it’ll be sunny and hot.
 However, this area can still rain in January and February!

-Whale watching: July, August and September are the best months.
-They hold the yearly Whale Festival in Uvita during the last couple weeks of August.
-But you can also see whales during January – March.
-Whale watching tour companies operate almost all year long due to the great humpback whale watching opportunities in the Uvita area.
+Whale watching: August and September are the best months.
+They hold the yearly Whale Festival in Uvita the first few days of September.
+However, you can also see whales January – March.

 Carro says